Skip to main content

 My subdirectories aren't preserved in the output

-Verify your source path is inside purgetss/images/.
-When passing sources from outside the convention (e.g. ./docs/screenshots), the directory of the source file is used as the root, so a file at ./docs/screenshots/hero.png outputs to images/hero.png (flat), not images/screenshots/hero.png.
+Verify that your source path is inside purgetss/images/.
+When you pass sources from outside the convention, such as ./docs/screenshots, the directory of the source file is used as the root.
+A file at ./docs/screenshots/hero.png therefore outputs to images/hero.png, not images/screenshots/hero.png.

 Move the file into purgetss/images/screenshots/ if you want subdirectory preservation.